anurag-inias/anurag-inias.github.io/docs/algorithms/dynamic-programming/intro.md

 | subproblems | disjoint         | overlapping     |
 | memoization | no               | yes             |

 In divide-and-conquer, the subproblem are disjoint and can be solved just once.
-In DP, the subproblems overlap which results in wasteful calculations if the results are saved.
+In DP, the subproblems overlap which results in wasteful calculations if the results are not saved.

 ## DP vs Greedy